stateful/web-extension-starter-kit/README.md

 npm run build
 ```

+This script will bundle the extension as `web-extension-chrome-vX.X.X.crx` and `web-extension-firefox-vX.X.X.zip`.
 The generated files are in `dist/`.
 You can also grab a version from the [latest test](https://github.com/stateful/web-extension-starter-kit/actions/workflows/test.yml) run on the `main` branch.

 #### Load in Firefox